-Child prodigy, composer, and musical genius Frederic Chopin is often described as the poet of the piano, for expressing his sparkling artistic spirit through his impassioned creations.
-His short life and perhaps unfulfilled artistic aspirations fit 19th-century notions of sometimes tragic Romanticism.
-His tones rapturously, gently, and fervently remind us of what Beethoven described as “the distant, unknown heart to which you have given all.”
-It is foreseeable to discover his admiration of gifted singers of his day as afflatus to his musical art.
+The composer’s tones rapturously, gently, and fervently remind us of what Beethoven described as “the distant, unknown heart to which you have given all.”
+It is thus foreseeable to discover Chopin’s admiration of gifted singers of his day as afflatus to his musical art.

 Chopin composed his second piano concerto when 19 years old.
 He described the Larghetto’s inspiration to his friend Titus Wojciechowski in 1829: “While my thoughts were with her I composed the Adagio of my concerto,” also noting that he worshipped her “faithfully and sincerely” while characterizing her as “of whom I dream every night.”
 He acclaimed Constantia Gladkowska‘s singing, noting her “pure intonation and genuine warmth of feeling.”